Examination of a Trade Mark Application

 - Section 41(4) – the mark has limited adaptation to distinguish

-The trade mark will only proceed to acceptance if the applicant manages to produce evidence that satisfies the examiner that the mark has been used to such extent that it has acquired a secondary meaning that now exceeds the primary meaning, and is therefore no longer descriptive for the claimed goods and/or services.
+The trade mark will only proceed to acceptance if and when the applicant manages to produce evidence that satisfies the examiner that the mark has been used to such extent that it has acquired a secondary meaning that now exceeds the primary meaning, and is therefore no longer descriptive for the claimed goods and/or services.

 Types of Section 41 evidence